-• Principal or superintendent will determine prior to opening hours whether or not to open the schools; families will be notified. ı • If the school must close during hours of operation because of snow or storm, the princip will notify parents by: (e.g., telephone, website radio, etc.) • If weather conditions prevent a parent or legal guardian from reaching the school to recover a child, the school will care for the child until such time as the parent, legal guardian, or emergency contact person can safely claim the child.
-The emergency toolk supplies will be used as needed. cit If the above persons cannot claim the child within 72 hours of the school closing, the school will contact police to transport the child to a Child Protective Services care site. ; Additional s teps for our school (if any):
+- Principal or superintendent will determine prior to opening hours whether or not to open the schools; families will be notified. - If the school must close during hours of operation because of snow or storm, the principal will notify parents by: \\\\\\ (e.g., telephone, website, radio, etc.) - If weather conditions prevent a parent or legal guardian from reaching the school to recover a child, the school will care for the child until such time as the parent, legal guardian, or emergency contact person can safely claim the child.
+The emergency toolkit supplies will be used as needed. - If the above persons cannot claim the child within 72 hours of the school closing, the school will contact police to transport the child to a Child Protective Services care site. - School will complete a written incident report at the earliest opportunity; incident reports are stored: